MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com){:target="_blank"} at `https://ai.azure.com` to start building; signing in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page.

-1. If it is not already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
+1. If it isn't already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
 Then, if prompted, create a new project with a unique name; expanding the  **Advanced options** area to specify the following settings for your project:
     - **Foundry resource**: *Enter a valid name for your AI Foundry resource.*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*